Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Phase transition in the quantum TPM

 A second scenario is that of system sizes where the underlying Rule 60 cycles give rise to non-trivial symmetries in the QTPM.
 In this case, in the limit $J \ll h$, the ground state is the same paramagnetic one as before, invariant under a global $\mathbb{Z}_2$ symmetry.
 However, for $J \gg h$ there exists spontaneous breaking of the symmetries emerging from Rule 60.
-This case, therefore, has characteristics of a first-order phase transition (the explicit symmetry breaking of the global symmetry of the paramagnetic ground state) with those of a continuous transition (spontaneous symmetry breaking).
+This case, therefore, has characteristics of a first-order phase transition, as before, with additional spontaneous symmetry breaking (SSB).
+This case is reminiscent of the SSB in the transverse field Ising model (TFIM).
+There, the two phases are the quantum paramagnet and the classical ferromagnet which is doubly degenerate.
+In the thermodynamic limit, there is a continuous quantum phase transition at the quantum critical point since in this situation both terms respect the global $\mathbb{Z}_2$ symmetry.
+The SSB originates in the freedom in choosing between the two degenerate classical ground states \cite{sachdev_QPTbook}.
+However, it is important to emphasize that in the case of the QTPM the SSB scenario accompanies a first-order quantum phase transition.

 This is similar to the first-order phase transitions observed in kinetically constrained models \cite{2021_Luke} and suggests that, for local observables, the phase transition will appear first-order; for example, in a discontinuous jump in the excited plaquette density,

 Appropriate operators will quantify the symmetry breaking of the degenerate classical ground states.